 Some of the signing cities provided concrete testimonies on what the EFFE Seal means for them and their festivals community.
 This is reflected in an article published by Euroactiv that you can find here.

 Watch the session dedicated to the Launch of the EFFE Seal for festival Cities and Regions at the Arts Festivals Summit on 13 of September 2022 in Yerevan.
 (Start watching in minute 35:29 for the EFFE Seal Launch)

-The moment together during the Arts Festivals Summit 2022 in Yerevan gave the 7 steering group cities a strong sense of urgency and need to go on being in touch with each other and work together on the implementation of the EFFE Seal.
+The moment together during the Arts Festivals Summit 2022 in Yerevan gave the 7 steering group cities (Belgrade, Bergen, Edinburgh, Ghent, Krakow, Leeuwarden and Ljubljana) a strong sense of urgency and need to go on being in touch with each other and work together on the implementation of the EFFE Seal.
 For this reason, a Festival Cities Steering Group is created in order to establish and implement an action plan.

-The next signing session is planned to take place during the Arts Festivals Summit in Peralada / Girona, Spain from 23 to 26 April 2023, hosted by Festival Castell de Peralada.
+The next signing session is planned to take place during the Arts Festivals Summit in Usedom, Germany from 12 to 15 May 2024, hosted by Usedomer Musikfestival.